 Annex 2: Financial projections over £250,000 (Excel, 65Kb)

 You will be sent an acknowledgement email once we have received your application.
+Your case will be assigned to an appraisal executive.

 Work on your application will not start until it is considered fully documented.
 During the appraisal we may ask for clarification on some aspects of your application and there may be some benefit in a further meeting or visit to local premises.
-The processing days do not include time awaiting your response.

 Once your application for RSA has been approved, you will be allocated a grant manager.
 Your appraisal executive and grant manager will work closely together, particularly in the early stages of the project.